MiniMarvin/concurseiro_api/Readme.md

     [OK]    Contests Web Crawler
     [OK]    Configure the database
-    [OK]    Application to put data into MongoDB [TODO]  Build the service which updates list time to time [TODO]  Build the API service to communicate with the client [TODO]  Build Webapp to show the contests data [TODO]  Push into Heroku Webapp
+    [OK]    Application to put data into MongoDB
+    [OK]    Build the service which updates list time to time [OK]    Build the API service to communicate with the client [OK]    Build Webapp to show the contests data [TODO]  Push into Heroku Webapp
     [TODO]  Make the chatbot flux to get this data [TODO]  Make the server-chatbot structure